brianspiering/nlp-course/README.md

 1. Apply fundamental NLP concepts and algorithms to solve real-world problems
 1. Write efficient code to process and model text data
-1. Classify and cluster text documents
+1. Classify and cluster text data
 1. Create and use vector representations of words and documents
 1. Build an end-to-end system to model meaning in text